yowari/comment-faces/README.md

 You can run comment-faces either locally with NodeJS or using a container with Docker.

 Before starting the bot, you have to create a discord bot.
-To do so, go to [https://discord.com/developers/applications] and create one using `New Application` button.
+To do so, go to [Discord developer page](https://discord.com/developers/applications) and create one using `New Application` button.
 Once done, you have to set an environement variables `TOKEN` and `CLIENT_ID` holding the bot token and clientId respectively.